gradle/gradle/design-docs/features/composite-build/README.md

 - [ ] Tooling client declares composite including multiple builds, and tooling models are produced by a single daemon instance
     - New remote Tooling API protocol, permitting the creation of each `ProjectConnection` in a daemon instance

+### Milestone: IDE model for composite build includes dependency substitution

-## Milestone: Tooling client defines homogeneous composite and IDE models have external dependencies replaced with project dependencies
+After this milestone, a Tooling client can define a _homogeneous_ composite build (one where all participants have same Gradle version), and the `EclipseProject` model returned will have external dependencies replaced with project dependencies.

+#### Stories:

-Tooling client defines a homogeneous composite (all participants have same Gradle version) and:
+Tooling client defines a homogeneous composite and:

 - [ ] IDE models have external dependencies directly replaced with dependencies on composite project publications
     - Naive implementation of dependency substitution: metadata is not considered